Back

 Big Brother congratulates Wall Street Journal reporter Selina Cheng for her recent election as chairperson of the Hong Kong Journalists Association.

-On an unrelated note, Big Brother would like to send condolences for Selena Cheng’s subsequent dismissal from her job as a reporter for the Wall Street Journal in Hong Kong.
+On an unrelated note, Big Brother would like to send condolences for Selina Cheng’s subsequent dismissal from her job as a reporter for the Wall Street Journal in Hong Kong.

 Big Brother would like to reiterate that these two events are, in fact, completely unconnected.